-Students must meet the course and credit requirements of the state of North Carolina for the high school diploma.
+Students must meet the course and credit requirements of the North Carolina School of the Arts for the high school diploma.
+These academic requirements are similar to the diploma requirements at traditional public and private high schools.
 Additionally, the High School Academic Program requires that all 12th-graders be enrolled in at least two academic courses, that all 11th-graders be enrolled in at least three academic courses, and that all 10th-graders, all 9th-graders, and all 8th-graders be enrolled in at least four courses throughout the school year.
 Electives beyond the basic academic requirements for graduation may be chosen from available high school courses if the schedule permits and, for qualified students, college courses.
-A student meeting the requirements of the North Carolina Academic Scholars Program will be designated as a North Carolina Academic Scholar.
-For additional information, contact the High School Academic Program office.
+NCSA high school students may not take academic courses in the High School Academic Program unless they are enrolled full-time in an NCSA arts program, with the exception of students approved by both the High School Academic Program and a student's art school for Non-Resident Status Graduation.
+Furthermore, no NCSA high school student may be simultaneously enrolled in another academic credit-granting school, including correspondence and on-line programs, without the permission of the High School Academic Program.